thatblindgeye/BarThresholds/README.md

 #### Custom command

 This will allow you to run a custom command from another script you have installed.
-Keep in mind that you cannot run a custom command that relies on any selected tokens.
+You cannot run a custom command that relies on any selected tokens.

 Due to how the BarThresholds script handles splitting apart its own commands to parse the various parameters, you must use the HTML entities for vertical pipes `|` and commas `,` when entering a custom command value.
 The HTML entitiy for vertical pipes is `&#124;`, and the HTML entity for commas is `&#44;`.